We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 L'Homme Absolu 2018

-L'Homme Absolu is a popular perfume by Prada for men and was released in 2018.
-The scent is spicy-sweet.
+A popular perfume by Prada for men, released in 2018.
+The scent is sweet-spicy.
 It is being marketed by Puig.
-Pronunciation

 Main accords